ryansallee/NFL_2018_Weather/README.md

 ## Methodology
 To provide a user these charts, first the app reads data from a CSV (2018_nfl_results.csv) that contains the final results of every regular season game in 2018.
-It then makes calls to the Google Geocoiding API to obtain the latitude and longitude of the stadia these games to make an API call to the Dark Sky API to obtain the weather conditions at the start of the game.
+It then makes calls to the Google Geocoding API to obtain the latitude and longitude of the stadia these games to make an API call to the Dark Sky API to obtain the weather conditions at the start of the game.
 Both the game results and their associated weather conditions are combined and then persisted to a database where this data can be retrieved for use in statistical charts based on scoring and temperature, general conditions (i.e. indoors, precipitation,